The story started

 I was impressed that Deepak always had the time to support me, reply to my texts and even get on calls to help me understand anything that I couldn’t.
 At the time, I had only worked with Deepak, but after getting a full-time contract I then met Ion.

 Ion is one of the best sales guys I have ever met.
 But we’ll get into that later.
-I started calling internally for Pearl Lemon, partly for Kemistri – a partner of Pearl Lemon – and was waiting for the next cold calling client to be onboarded.
+I started calling internally for Pearl Lemon Group, partly for Kemistri – a partner of Pearl Lemon Group – and was waiting for the next cold calling client to be onboarded.

 I then met the team.
-We weren’t too many at the time; I joined Pearl Lemon at a time where things were just getting better.
-Let’s call it the ‘Renaissance Period’ of Pearl Lemon.
+We weren’t too many at the time; I joined Pearl Lemon Group at a time where things were just getting better.
+Let’s call it the ‘Renaissance Period’ of Pearl Lemon Group.

 I met Lydia, Skylar, Federica, Fares, Tenny, Paula and some other guys from the team.
 I was overwhelmed with meeting so many people from so many different countries and backgrounds all working for the same company driven towards the same goal.